 Why is that?

-Because I am clear on who will benefit the most on this topic and I am trying to attack the point from all points possible.
+Because I am clear on who will benefit the most on this topic and try to attack the point from all points possible.
 Because people respond differently to different exposures.

-Also, with A/B testing, I can see what tweets are getting more impressions and a higher engagement.
-In future, for other posts, I will write my headlines using the same formula as the ones receiving more impressions and a higher engagement rate.
+With A/B testing, I can see what tweets are getting more impressions and a higher engagement.
+In the future, for other posts, I will write my headlines using the same formula as the ones receiving more impressions and a higher engagement rate.

 If you haven’t made that decision yet, I would like to know the reason why.
 What is holding you back?
 Let me know in the comments below.

-Different monetizing strategies that we are going to talk about shortly also influence how much you will make with the amount of traffic you are currently getting on your blog.
+Different monetizing strategies that we will talk about shortly also influence how much you will make with the traffic you are currently getting on your blog.

 So how much should you expect to make with three people visiting your blog?
 The right answer will be zero.

-So why do it, if you are not going to make money right away?
-Because you want to set out the right processes and funnels that will work together easily with little touch-ups every now and then.
+So why do it if you are not going to make money right away?
+Because you want to set out the right processes and funnels that will work together easily with little touch-ups now and then.

 So pretty much, you have nothing to lose implementing a monetization strategy on your blog.